Visit Pantelleria: hot springs, caves, complete guide

 In fact, the island of Pantelleria, which has no shortage of elegance, is a spa with a wide range of natural thermal treatments.
 During my stay of a few days, I invite you to discover the thermal wealth of this island of volcanic origin, nicknamed ‘the Black Pearl of the Mediterranean’.

 To reach Pantelleria in the low season, you must take a Siremar ferry from Trapani.
-The crossing is once a day.
+The crossing is made once a day, all year round.
 Tickets can be booked at the port of Trapani or online via the official website (directferries).
 Without a vehicle, the ticket cost me 47 euros.
 A shuttle (a minibus) picks up passengers without a vehicle outside the agency two hours before departure.
 It will then drop you off near the ferry, which is docked at the port exit (saving you a 45-minute walk).
 The crossing takes about seven hours and takes place at night.

 During the high season (from 1 June to September), Liberty Lines (official website here) offers a 2.5-hour hydrofoil (speedboat) crossing.
 The agency is located in front of the port.